Khasa Kingdom: Inscriptions

-13th-century inscription by King Ripu Malla on the Nigali Sagar pillar of Ashoka.
-The inscription reads "Oṃ maṇi padme huṃ" and "Sri Ripumalla Chiram Jayatu 1234" ("Long live Sri Ripumalla"; year 1234 of the Saka Era corresponds to 1312 CE).
+Ripu Malla's inscription in Nigali Sagar, Lumbini, Nepal.

+In 1312 CE, Ripu Malla visited Lumbini, the birthplace of Gautama Buddha.
+On the Ashokan pillar at Nigali Sagar, he left a dual-script inscription.
+The inscription is divided into two sections: the upper portion features the Buddhist mantra in Tibetan script, while the lower portion features a Sanskrit blessing for King Ripu Malla inscribed in Devanagari.
+The date of 1234 refers to the Shaka era, which corresponds to 1312 Common era.

-The earliest Khasa Malla inscription was the copper plate inscription of King Krachalla dated Poush 1145 Shaka Samvat (1223 A.D.) which is in the possession of Baleshwar temple in Sui, Kumaon.
+The earliest Khasa Malla inscription was the copper plate inscription of King Krachalla dated Poush 1145 Shaka Samvat (1223 CE) which is in the possession of Baleshwar temple in Sui, Kumaon.
 Furthermore, Krachalla described himself as a devout Buddhist ('Parama Saugata') and is mentioned to have won over "Vijayarajya" (realm of victory) and destroyed the demolished city of Kantipura (Kartikeyapur).

 Ashok Challa had issued several inscriptions in modern-day Bodhgaya, Bihar dated 1255 and 1278.
 In the Bodhgaya copperplate inscription, he refers to himself as "Khasha-Rajadhiraja ("emperor of the Khashas").
 There are inscriptions of Ripu Malla on the Ashoka Pillar of Lumbini and Nigalihawa; the Lumbini pillar bears the name of his son as Sangrama Malla.
-Prithvi Malla's stone pillar inscription dated 1279 Shaka Samvat (1357 A.D.) at Dullu discovered by Yogi Naraharinath, contains the names of his predecessors.
+Prithvi Malla's stone pillar inscription dated 1279 Shaka Samvat (1357 CE) at Dullu discovered by Yogi Naraharinath, contains the names of his predecessors.
 It further states that the Khasa Malla dynasty was founded six generations before Krachalla by Emperor Nagaraja.
 The inscription further states that Emperor Nagaraja founded the Khasa Malla capital at Seṃjā (or, Siṃjā, Sijā, Sijjā), near modern Jumla.
-A gold inscription of Prithvi Malla discovered at Jumla, dated 1278 Shaka Samvat (1356 A.D.) mentions "Buddha, Dharma, Sangha" along with "Brahma, Vishnu, Maheshwara".
+A gold inscription of Prithvi Malla discovered at Jumla, dated 1278 Shaka Samvat (1356 CE) mentions "Buddha, Dharma, Sangha" along with "Brahma, Vishnu, Maheshwara".
 The inscription of Prithvi Malla on Shitushka in Jumla is quoted as: